Advice from a Physician if you consider going vegan

 I did not think I would see much of an improvement in my diabetes and cholesterol results since I had already been vegetarian for 7 months before the challenge (unfortunately I did not check my labs before I became vegetarian).
 However, my hemoglobin A1c dropped from borderline prediabetes to normal.
 My total cholesterol also decreased: My LDL (bad cholesterol) decreased from 113 to 79.
 These are very noticeable improvements for me.

-Read more here : Advice From a Physician Who Tried a Plant-Based Diet
+Read more here : A Physician Who Tried a Plant-Based Diet